rizdaprasetya/mt-alt-doc/en/home.md

 # Choose based on Business Use Cases {docsify-ignore}

-Here are some popular use cases that may help you choose
+Here are some popular use cases that may help you choose:

 #### Accept payment on your e-commerce web, app